 Here is a systematic review synthesized over 10 years of MMI research.
 The most important questions that MMI researchers ask are:

-1. Is the MMI at least as good as a traditional panel interview in predicting future performance on medical licensing exams?
+• Is the MMI at least as good as a traditional panel interview in predicting future performance on medical licensing exams?
+The systematic review found that the answer is: a resounding yes.

-2. Is the MMI at least as good as a traditional panel interview in predicting professionalism in practice?
+• Is the MMI at least as good as a traditional panel interview in predicting professionalism in practice?
+The answer to the second question?
+Not sure, more research is required.

 The findings persist for assessment of MMI performance as a valid predictor of licensing performance for international medical graduates (IMGs).
-In their study of MMI validity for licensing exam performance predictions, Eva et al write "although a complementary predictive relationship has consistently been observed between grade point average and MMI results, the extent to which cognitive and non-cognitive qualities are distinct appears to depend on the scope of practice within which the two classes of qualities are assessed".
+In their study of MMI validity for licensing exam performance predictions, Eva et al write: "although a complementary predictive relationship has consistently been observed between grade point average and MMI results, the extent to which cognitive and non-cognitive qualities are distinct appears to depend on the scope of practice within which the two classes of qualities are assessed".

 That is, in some practice settings, there are professional skills that matter but have nothing to do with the cognitive assets employed on the licensing exam.
 Conversely, there are practice settings for which the professional skills required match the cognitive and non-cognitive skills assessed in the licensing exam perfectly.
 So, when it comes to figuring out if the MMI will predict things like possible future complaints from regulatory bodies, the verdict is still out.